Miike Coal Mines

 The two mines, the Manda Mine and Miyanohara Mine, stand about 1.5 kilometers apart from each other.
 Each mine retains several preserved structures, which can be viewed, while the mines' underground tunnels have been sealed off.
 Volunteer guides explain the history of the mines, the purpose of the remaining structures and the harsh working conditions in Japanese.

 The Manda Mine is the better preserved of the two and is the recommended destination for travelers with limited time.
-Coal mining operations ended here in 1951, but the complex continued to pump up water until 1997.
-Today, the ruined site retains the elevator shaft and multiple old brick buildings that used to house offices, machinery and a bath for the miners.
+Coal mining ended here in 1951, but the complex continued to pump up water until 1997.
+Today, the ruined site retains the elevator shaft and multiple old brick buildings, which housed offices, machinery and a bath for the miners.
 Visitors can enter the entrance hall of the elevator shaft and the building that contains the elevator winch.

 An admission fee is required to enter the mine compound, and visitors can choose to walk around freely or join hourly guided tours.
 Admission is paid at an information center just outside the mine grounds.
 A short walk away stands the Manda Tankokan, a museum that is free to enter and offers additional exhibits about the area's industrial heritage.